shlomog12/ngx-url-params/projects/ngx-url-params/README.md

 });
 ```

+---

 ## Contributing

 Contributions welcome.
-Open issues/PRs with tests and clear rationale.
+Open issues and PRs with tests and clear rationale.

 ## License